felias-fogg/dw-link/docs/manual.md

 ### Warning
 </font>

 Read [Sections 3.3 & 3.4](#section33) about the requirements on the RESET line carefully before trying to debug a target system.
 You might very well "brick" your MCU by enabling debugWIRE on a system which does not satisfy these requirements.
 Further, do not set the MCU clock to anything less than 1 MHz before starting debugging.
-These clock frequencies have not been tested yet and you might be not able to disable debugWIRE with such low clock frequencies.
+Clock frequencies less than 1 MHz have not been tested yet and you might be not able to disable debugWIRE with such low clock frequencies.

 <a name="section2"></a>